lowRISC/opentitan/doc/ug/dv_methodology/index.md

 *  Product architect

 The goal of this review is to achieve utmost clarity in the planning of the DV effort and resolve any queries or assumptions.
-The feedback in this review flows both ways - the language in the design specification could be made more precise, or missing items in both, the design specification as well as in the testplan could be identified and added.
+The feedback in this review flows both ways - the language in the design specification could be made more precise, or missing items in both, the design specification as well as in the verification plan could be identified and added.
 This enables the development stage to progress smoothly.

 Subsequently, the intermediate transitions within the verification stages are reviewed within the GitHub pull-request made for updating the checklist and the [project status]({{< relref "doc/project/development_stages.md#indicating-stages-and-making-transitions" >}}).